 Read about different types of harm on our other pages, for example, neglect, physical harm, threats, self harm, financial harm and forced marriage.

-The Council and its partners want people to speak up if they or others are being harmed - we can help.
+We and our partners want people to speak up if they or others are being harmed - we can help.

 Don't be afraid that it will make things worse.
 We'll make sure that the person you speak to us about gets the support they need and we will keep the details confidential.

 Download three booklets below about what can be done to protect you or someone else who may be at risk of harm.
 The booklets cover domestic abuse, child and adult protection and other harm issues.